Superset vs Conductor (2026): Comparing AI Agent Orchestration Platforms

 Choose Superset if you:

-• Prefer reviewing code in your own editor (JetBrains, Xcode, VS Code, Cursor)
+- Prefer reviewing code in your own editor stack (JetBrains, Xcode, VS Code, Cursor)

 Choose Conductor if you:

-• Primarily use Claude Code and want a polished SDK-level integration for it
+- Primarily use Claude Code and Codex and want a focused Mac app for them

 Can Conductor run agents other than Claude Code?